slbailey/Retrovue/docs/contracts/EnricherUpdate.md

 ## Purpose

-Define the behavioral contract for updating enricher instance configurations.
-This contract ensures safe, consistent enricher updates with proper validation and configuration handling.
+Define the behavioral contract for updating enricher enrichment parameters.
+This contract ensures safe, consistent enricher updates with proper validation and parameter handling.
+Enrichment parameters are the specific values an enricher needs to perform its enrichment tasks (e.g., API keys, file paths, timing values).

 ---